salahuddinfa/mark/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- OpenAI API key (for AI-powered extraction)
+- OpenAI API key (for AI-powered extraction) - I used Gemini Key here as it is free.
 - Postman (for API testing)

 ### Installation